iLearn-Lab/NeurIPS25-VTFSL/README.md

 We propose a novel framework, bridging Vision and Text with LLMs for Few-Shot Learning (VT-FSL), which constructs precise cross-modal prompts conditioned on Large Language Models (LLMs) and support images, seamlessly integrating them through a geometry-aware alignment mechanism.

+## News

+🎉 We are excited to share that our paper has been selected for the **VALSE 2026 Poster Session**!
+We sincerely welcome everyone who is interested in VT-FSL to stop by our poster, discuss the work with us, and share your thoughts anytime.
+Looking forward to meeting you at **VALSE 2026**! 🤗

 ## **Poster**

 <img src='img.png'>